anseki/jquery-plainmodal/README.md

 Type: Object
 Default: `{open: jQuery.fn.fadeIn, close: jQuery.fn.fadeOut}`

-A Object that can have `open` and `close` Functions for showing and hiding the modal window.
+An Object that can have `open` and `close` Functions for showing and hiding the modal window.
 These Functions are called with `duration` Number (see above) and `complete` Function.
 It's same to standard effect methods of jQuery (`slideDown`, `slideUp`, `animate`, etc.).
 Therefore, those methods can be specified.